Slimy sculpin: Distribution

 Slimy sculpin are native to the United States, Canada, and the Russian Federation.
 In North America, slimy sculpins are found mainly in Lake Superior and its tributaries, Lake Michigan, and small cold streams found in southwestern Wisconsin, as well as the upper Mississippi River basin.
-They have also been found in other areas of North America such as southeast Minnesota (mostly in the Mississippi River), northeast Iowa, the upper Columbia River, Alaska, and most all of Canada, especially in Ottawa.
+They have also been found in other areas of North America such as southeast Minnesota (mostly in the Mississippi River), northeast Iowa, the upper Columbia River, Alaska, and most all of Canada.
 Slimy sculpins have also been found in eastern Siberia, Russia.

 Physical description

 The slimy sculpin can easily be distinguished by its pair of free and independent pelvic fins, as well as not possessing any scales.
-The first and second lobed dorsal fins are narrow and touch, the first dorsal fin has 7–9 soft spines while the second has 16–18 fin rays.
+The first and second lobed dorsal fins are narrow and touch; the first dorsal fin has 7–9 soft spines while the second has 16–18 fin rays.
 The lateral line ends below the second dorsal fin and is incomplete, but the lateral line system still helps orient the slimy sculpin in streams by balancing the pressure of currents.
 The anal fin has 11–13 fin rays and the pelvic fins possess 13–14 fin rays and is in the thoracic position.
 The mouth and snout are terminal and very wide, and also contain a band of fine conical teeth in both the upper and lower jaw, but do not possess barbels.
-Adults weigh in around 3-7g and measure up to 6.3–9.1 cm long.
+Adults weigh in around 3–7g and measure up to 6.3–9.1 cm long.
 The maximum weight of a slimy sculpin is 16.86g and the maximum length is 12.8 cm.
 When the fish moves, it is an inconsistently rapid and darter-like motion that looks like it's hopping due to its irregular compressed body shape.

 The sides, back and head of slimy sculpins are dark brown/olive and are mottled with dark irregular blotches and a light cream/white belly.
 If slimy sculpins lie motionless for a while they camouflage in so well with their surroundings that it is almost impossible to distinguish them.
 Although they don't have any scales, they do have a few fine prickles anteriorly below the lateral line.
 Slimy sculpins often look very similar to the tubenose goby as well.

 Habitat

-Slimy sculpins often inhabit swift rocky-bottomed cold streams, oligotrophic lakes, and even brackish waters at a preferred temperature range of 9-14 °C. Nocturnally active fishes, they usually roam around in deeper waters ranging from 37–108 meters deep.
+Slimy sculpins often inhabit swift rocky-bottomed cold streams, oligotrophic lakes, and even brackish waters at a preferred temperature range of 9–14 °C. Nocturnally active fishes, they usually roam around in deeper waters ranging from 37–108 meters deep.
 During the breeding season, females often lay their eggs under sheltered areas like large objects such as rocks or tree roots found at the bottom of lakes or streams that males will guard.